swellaby/generator-swell/docs/VSTS-TASK.md

 Your new project contains a real/working task example (more details [here][task-content-section]).
 Future versions of the generator will include both the sample/example task, as well as an empty starting task for use.
 For now though, you will want to go through the below steps to configure/modify the sample task in your project to perform your desired action(s).

-Once you are ready to start writing your own task (including going through the first 3 steps above in the [Quick start section][quickstart-section]), you will need to decide whether you want to use the sample content as a starting point, or if you want to delete it entirely.
+Once you are ready to start writing your own task (including going through the first 3 steps above in the [Quick start section][quickstart-section]), you will need to decide whether you want to use the sample content as a starting point, or if you want to delete all of the sample task content entirely.

 We'd recommend building off the sample content.
 Once you make the below modifications the task will be all yours!